bahrus/templ-mount/README.md

 Browser standard bearers seem to consider providing a solution that

 1. Saves people from wasting bandwidth needlessly
-2. Avoids premature loading into memory,
+2. Avoids premature loading into memory on a [low memory device](https://www.kaiostech.com/meet-the-devices-that-are-powered-by-kaios/),
 3. Supports streaming on demand

 to be promoting an inferior user experience.

-templ-mount, which has experienced a far less affluent lifestyle,  disagrees with this assessment, and feels the moral duty to at least investigate whether this difficult functionality could be achieved with existing api's (to be determined).
+templ-mount is experiencing a far less affluent lifestyle, trying not to drown in the nearby fire-lake, with only half a bar on its mobile tablet.
+It disagrees with the previous assessment, and feels a moral duty to at least investigate whether this difficult functionality could be achieved with existing browser api's (to be determined).

 ## If Shadow DOM is not needed / desired, use without-shadow attribute: